rpdelaney/rpdelaney/how2workWme.md

 If you aren't sure if what I've said should be taken literally, it's safe to assume that it should be.
-For instance, my questions are almost never rhetorical or masking some other meaning behind subtext.
+For instance, my questions are almost never rhetorical or masking some other meaning in the subtext.

-- I tend to want to discover the truth behind ideas by debating them.
+- I tend to discover the truth behind ideas by debating them.

 That means that when I encounter ideas that are interesting, challenging, provocative, or promising, my instinct is to test them with fire.